-On the day registration starts from 7am, be sure to give yourself plenty of time, we are expecting big numbers again.
+On the day registration starts from 7am at the event site, be sure to give yourself plenty of time, we are expecting big numbers again.
 The bib/race number must be placed high on the front of your shirt, where it is clearly visible - wear it proud!
 If you have any questions please let us know via Facebook or email.
 By the way - we will have lots of

 port-a-loos onsite and yes there is coffee.